 St. Joseph's Catholic Primary School - Wetherby

-Starting Nursery is an exciting first step on each child’s learning journey.
-So, it is really, important that we take time and care to get the transition process right for each of them.
+Starting Nursery is a big first step on each child’s learning journey.
+So, it is really important that we take time and care to get the transition process right for each of them.
 We begin with home visits and settling visits and these are great ice-beakers for children and parents too.

-In the first weeks, the children learn the routines and get to know their classroom.
-Most importantly, they get to know their new teachers and begin to make friends.
-We have made a Brown Bear Class book with photos and played lots of games to get to know each other’s names.
-Slowly and steadily, we have learned what is important at Nursery to ‘Stay Happy and Stay Safe’ and agreed our class rules.
-In the photo Gallery, you see children getting to know routines such as snack-time, playing independently, making friends, collaborating with each other, working as part of a group and having lots of fun!
+The children learn the routines and got to know their new classroom very quickly.
+Most importantly they get to know their new teachers and begin to make friends.
+We make a Brown Bear Class book with photos of all of our friends and teachers and play lots of games to get to know each other’s names and interests.
+Slowly and steadily, we learn what is important at Nursery to ‘Stay Happy and Stay Safe’ and agree our class rules.

 In Nursery our play is our work!
 The children learn to access many learning experiences independently as they choose activities in each of the provision areas.
 These areas provide a menu of opportunities and for pudding, we add enhancements.
 These enhancements include adult led activities and teachers responding to children by adding extra resources that reflect their interests.
 Our Photo Gallery demonstrates all of the thinking, interacting, wondering, talking, collaborating, enjoying and creating that is our learning.

 RE: God’s World